meerkat-manor/marti/pattern.md

 and intended to be consumed by another system component with self-describing information with load assurance metrics.

-The consuming system component can be at the same location, a dfifferent geographical location, the same organisation or another organisation.
+The consuming system component can be at the same location, a different geographical location, the same organization or another organization.

 The pattern does not define the format that the data file or document must take or how the data is transferred or accessed.
 You choose the data format and transfer method.
 Once you have made the choice, you can describe